TuSimple (NASDAQ:TSP) Coverage Initiated at Needham & Company LLC

-Needham & Company LLC assumed coverage on shares of TuSimple (NASDAQ:TSP) in a research note published on Monday, Price Targets.com reports.
-The firm issued a buy rating and a $60.00 price target on the stock.
+Needham & Company LLC initiated coverage on shares of TuSimple (NASDAQ:TSP) in a research report issued to clients and investors on Monday, Benzinga reports.
+The firm set a “buy” rating and a $60.00 price target on the stock.
+Needham & Company LLC’s target price would suggest a potential upside of 63.18% from the stock’s current price.

-Separately, Royal Bank of Canada initiated coverage on TuSimple in a research report on Sunday.
-They issued an outperform rating and a $52.00 price objective for the company.
-One investment analyst has rated the stock with a hold rating and eleven have issued a buy rating to the stock.
-The company currently has an average rating of Buy and an average price target of $54.00.
+Other research analysts also recently issued reports about the company.
+Wolfe Research began coverage on TuSimple in a report on Monday.
+They issued a “peer perform” rating on the stock.
+Oppenheimer began coverage on TuSimple in a report on Monday.
+They issued an “outperform” rating and a $55.00 target price on the stock.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell began coverage on TuSimple in a report on Monday.
+They issued a “buy” rating and a $75.00 target price on the stock.
+Royal Bank of Canada began coverage on TuSimple in a report on Monday.
+They issued an “outperform” rating and a $52.00 target price on the stock.
+Finally, Piper Sandler began coverage on TuSimple in a report on Monday.
+They issued an “overweight” rating and a $50.00 target price on the stock.
+One research analyst has rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and an average target price of $54.36.

 TuSimple Holdings Inc, an autonomous technology company, develops autonomous technology specifically designed for semi-trucks in the United States and internationally.
 It intends to produce a line of purpose-built (Level 4) L4 autonomous semi-trucks for the North American market.
 The company operates its Autonomous Freight Network (AFN) L4 autonomous semi-trucks equipped with its autonomous driving technology.